mxro/maxrohde-web/content/posts/2022/2022-10-15-quality-vs-quantity-in-writing/index.md

 ---
+blog: maxrohde.com
+categories:
+- contemplations
+coverImage: page.jpg
+date: "2022-10-15"
+id: quality-vs-quantity-in-writing
 publish: true
-title: 'Quality vs Quantity in Writing'
-id: 'quality-vs-quantity-in-writing'
-date: '2022-10-15'
-coverImage: 'page.jpg'
 tags:
-  - 'writing'
-  - 'productivity'
+- writing
-categories:
-  - 'contemplations'
+- productivity
+title: Quality vs Quantity in Writing
 ---

 When it comes to writing, I often implicitly think that there lies a value in quantity.
 It is better if I write more often; it is better if I write longer articles; it is better if I write more articles.
 However, I think the ultimate goal of my writing should be quality.
 Even if I just write occasionally, I would have written many volumes of books cumulatively.
 However, most of this writing would probably never be read by anyone but myself.